pombredanne/REBIN/README.md

 Launch Redis and REBIN with default configurations

     $ redis-server /usr/local/etc/redis.conf

+Setup a User and Password for the Dashboard

     $ node setup.js

     * This is a setup script that prompts you for a username and password for the initial web interface user account.

+Start REBIN

     $ nodemon app.js
     * Project is now running on http://localhost:3000/